vburzynski/obsidian-task-status/README.md

 ## Instructions

 Select one or more lines of text using cursors or a selection range.
-Then use `⌘ + Shift + L` on a mac, or `CTRL + Shift + L` on windows, to display a semantically searchable quick menu to navigate and apply one of several custom task status markers.
+Then open the command palette and select the `Task Status: change task status` command to display a semantically searchable quick menu to navigate and apply one of several custom task status markers.
 Applying a task status marker will both swap existing task markers and transform non-task content into tasks.
 The custom statues are configurable and customizable through the plugin settings.
+If you'd like to set a hotkey, you might use `⌘ + Shift + L` on a mac, or `CTRL + Shift + L` on Windows.
+I find this pairs well with the hotkey for "Toggle Checkbox Status".

 Please note, that this plugin assumes that you have either installed an Obsidian theme which includes custom task status styling (such as Things or Minimal), or that you've created and applied your own CSS snippet to style tasks.

 ## Why this plugin?